-- 10.02.2 (i) All work of a teaching assistant assigned and/or approved by the course supervisor shall be included in the hours noted above.
-This work may include, but is not limited to, preparation for classes, preparation of written or audio-visual materials, attending lectures, teaching, leading discussions and supervising laboratories, rating students' work, holding office hours, consulting with students, invigilation of tests and exams, writing and grading tests, examinations and lab sets, grading essays, term papers and problem sets, setting up experiments, conducting field trips, and conferring with the supervisor as required by the teaching assistant's teaching duties. - (ii) Any employer-required training or orientation of fewer than ten hours, or fewer than fifteen hours in the case of a first appointment as an employee of York University, shall be included in the hours specified in Article 10.02.1 and normally shall take place during the period of time that the employee holds the position.
+- (i) All work of a teaching assistant assigned and/or approved by the course supervisor shall be included in the hours noted above.
+This work may include, but is not limited to, preparation for classes, preparation of written or audiovisual materials, attending lectures, teaching, leading discussions and supervising laboratories, rating students' work, holding office hours, consulting with students, invigilation of tests and exams, writing and grading tests, examinations and lab sets, grading essays, term papers and problem sets, setting up experiments, conducting field trips, and conferring with the supervisor as required by the teaching assistant's teaching duties. - (ii) Any employer-required training or orientation of fewer than ten hours, or fewer than fifteen hours in the case of a first appointment as an employee of York University, shall be included in the hours specified in Article 10.02.1 and normally shall take place during the period of time that the employee holds the position.
 Such training may include up to five (5) hours of mandatory Occupational Health and Safety and AODA training, and Sexual Violence training.
 Any employer-required training or orientation of more than ten hours shall be reimbursed for those hours beyond ten hours, at the Overwork Rate.
-Where the employee will be provided with timely, advance notice.
+Where the employer is requiring that an employee attend training or orientation the employee will be provided with timely, advance notice.

-APPENDIX A TA WORKLOAD FORM - ASSIGNMENT OF DUTIES TO TEACHING ASSISTANTS (Original to Teaching Assistant, copy to Assistant to the Chair and Course Supervisor and CUPE 3903)
+APPENDIX A TA WORKLOAD FORM - ASSIGNMENT OF DUTIES TO TEACHING ASSISTANTS

+ASSIGNMENT OF DUTIES TO TEACHING ASSISTANTS

+(Original to Teaching Assistant, copy to Assistant to the Chair and Course Supervisor and CUPE 3903)

-Course Supervisor Course Teaching Assistant TA Position (e.g. Tutor, Marker/Grader etc.) Sec./Tut. # and No. of St Per group (where applica udents Faculty/Hiring Unit able) A SSIGNED DUTIES (AS TOTAL NUMBER OF HOURS)
+Course Supervisor Course Teaching Assistant TA Position (e.g. Tutor, Marker/Grader etc. Sec./Tut. # and No. of Stu Per group (where applica udents Faculty/Hiring Unit Λ. CCICNED DUTIES (AS TOTAL NUMBER OF HOURS)